 Are you a PGCE (Postgraduate Certificate in Education) student in Modern Foreign Languages or a FLA (Foreign Language Assistant) new to UK?
 You may be interested in our European pack for complementary training.
 This project led in collaboration with different European Cultural Institutes and PGCE teaching centres seeks to promote a European approach in MFL teaching.

-A framework agreement, reached on 20 June 2014, launches a pilot project for the 2014/15 academic year in London.
-According to this prototype, the European Pack will consist of two training days, with common modules regarding the European system of language learning as well as general MFL teaching aids.
+A framework agreement, reached on 20 June 2014, launched a pilot project for the 2014/15 academic year in London.
+Since then the European Pack has consisted of two training days, with common modules regarding the European system of language learning as well as general MFL teaching aids.

-The Induction Day, to be held in October 2014, will be organised by each Cultural Institute for their FLAs in cooperation with the British Council.
-The Enrichment Day, to be held in January 2015, will be compulsory to get the certificate confirming the complementary training.
+The Induction Days, held in September & October each year since 2014, are organised by each Cultural Institute for their FLAs in cooperation with the British Council.
+The Enrichment Day, to be held in January 2017, will be compulsory to get the certificate confirming the complementary training.

 For Teaching Aspirants